heiinhei911/job-insights/README.md

     ![Number Of Pages Being Searched Input](./images/number_of_jobs_being_searched.png)

-4. Wait till all the pages finish processing and all the data will be saved in _\[the keyword you have inputted in step 2\].csv_ under the `/jobs/` directory
+4. Now we wait!

     _(This step could take quite a while depending on a number of factors such as the number of job postings you are scraping, your internet speed, the specification of your machine, etc.)_

+5. Once all the pages have finished processing, all the data will be saved in _\[the keyword you have inputted in step 2\].csv_ under the `/jobs/` directory

     ![Scraping Completed](./images/scraping_completed.png)